-5. Read the article "In an Ancient Game, Computing's Future" (the handout given in the class) and briefly describe why the ancient game Go provides a very good example for the computability and complexity?
+5. Read the article "In an Ancient Game, Computing's Future" (through a link on the course website under "Computation") and briefly describe why the ancient game Go provides a very good example for the computability and complexity?
 (You may use some examples in the article for clarify your arguments).